GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 between and the **Slant** axis can be used to get from Roman to Italic.

-Other typefaces (such as Garamond, Baskerville, or Bodoni) have Roman and Italic glyph contours that are not interpolation compatible.
+Other typefaces (such as Garamond, Baskerville, or Bodoni) have Roman and Italic glyph contours that are not interpolation-compatible.
 For example, the contours that typically define a Roman lowercase "n" do not match the contours used to define an Italic lowercase "n".
 Instead of interpolating one contour to the other, the **Italic** axis toggles from Roman to Italic contours.